framework-for/cypress/README.md

 Let's investigate some of the key differences between Cypress and other testing tools.

-## A new paradigm
+## A New Paradigm

 Contracts between client + server.
 Total control.
 Unit test like.
 Less e2e, more integration.
-Bypass your UI.
+Bypass the UI.
 Take shortcuts.
-Precision.
+Be precise.

 **Do not think of Cypress as a 1:1 replacement for Selenium.**

-With Cypress you have a **choice** of how to write your tests.
-You can write "pure" e2e tests which are similar to what you'd write in Selenium.
-But you can also do much - much more.
+With Cypress, we have a **choice** about how to we write our tests.
+We can write "pure" e2e tests, which are similar to what we've done in the past with Selenium.
+But we can also do **much, much more**.

 Use cases:

-- importing your react components and calling methods on them programmatically (unit testing)
+- importing our react components and calling methods on them programmatically (unit testing)
+- short-circuiting our authentication flow when it isn't the system-under-test (huge speed boosts)
+- mocking/stubbing XHRs completely (SPAs where the front-end is a stand-alone app)

-We have a lot of recipes showing what Cypress can do.
+We have a lot of [recipes showing what Cypress can do](https://github.com/cypress-io/cypress-example-recipes).

 ## Testing Pyramid

 Just like a balanced diet, the testing pyramid recommends 3 primary layers of testing.

-1. E2E tests
+1. End-to-End Tests
-2. Integration tests
+2. Integration Tests
-3. Unit tests
+3. Unit Tests

-**E2E tests**
-Typically Selenium.
+### End-to-End Tests

+End-to-end tests are what we typically do with Selenium.
 It drives the browser like a real user.
-Your application does what it does.
-You have very little control.
-You "act" like a user.
+The application does what it does and we have very little control.
+The tests "act like a user".
 Want to test a chat application with 5 users talking in a group?
-You need 5 different browsers all connected to the same server and sharing state.
-These tests are fundamentally unscalable and we recommend these as little as possible.
+5 separate browsers are needed, all connected to the same server and sharing state. **These tests are fundamentally unscalable and we recommend these as little as possible**.

-Test the critical paths of your application without any kind of stubbing.
-This ensures the contract between your backend and frontend services are correct.
+Test the critical paths of the application without any kind of stubbing.
+This ensures the contract between the back-end and front-end services match up.

-If you had a test suite of 1000 tests, no more than about 25-50 of these should be e2e.
+The pyramid suggests that these tests should be in shortest supply.
+In a test suite of 1000 tests for example, no more than about 25-50 of these should be e2e.

-There is literally **always** a better, more practical, and reliable way to get teh same amount of value and coverage, but write a faster, tighter test.
+There is **always** a better, more practical, and more reliable way to get the same value and coverage while writing a faster, tighter test.

-**Integration tests**
+### Integration Tests

 This is the bread and butter of Cypress.
-We want you to go out and visit your application, and drive it - but take **as many shortcuts as possible**.
+We still want to visit our application and drive it like a user - but we'll take **as many shortcuts as possible**.

-After you've written your login tests above - DO NOT USE YOUR UI TO LOG IN.
-Simply stitch together the seams of the login experience.
-In other words, bypass your UI and make the actual request that causes the user to login.
+A great example is authentication.
+We'll certainly write some tests the exercise the login functionality itself, but once that is done we want to avoid repeating those steps for every test.
+Repeating for emphasis: **WE DO NOT USE THE UI TO LOG IN**.
+Instead, we simply stitch together the seams of the login experience.
+In other words, bypass the UI and make the actual request that causes the user to log in.

-Another approach is to stub out your server altogether and just "trick" your application into thinking it's logged in.
-This may be by setting something in local storage, a cookie, or by stubbing a function such as a 3rd party oauth lib.
+Another approach is to stub out the server altogether and "trick" the application into thinking it's logged in.
+This might be done by setting a value in local storage or a cookie, or by stubbing a function such as a 3rd-party OAuth library.

-Now you won't be repeating the same UI actions over and over again (which creates no additional value).

-This enables you to test the specific feature without the baggage or ceremony of everything it takes to reach that specific state.
+Now we aren't repeating the same UI actions over and over again with each test (which creates no additional value but certainly slows things down!)
+We can test specific features without the baggage and ceremony of driving the app into a specific state via its UI for each test.

-Now you can use Cypress to do things like stub network traffic.
-You could force your API to send you the data you want - you can even build features **without** even having an API at all!
-This literally enables you to build the frontend and make decisions on the data without it even existing.
+Cypress can also stub network traffic, giving us unprecedented control of the seam between the client and server.
+We can make the back-end return whatever data we want, for example when the API is in flux, or before the API even exists at all!
+(The Cypress team itself leverages this workflow to build up the experience and application flow we desire before ever writing a line of back-end/API code.)

-Now we can easily do things like test "empty view", test "pagination views" without ever talking or touching our database.
+Now we can easily do things like test our "empty" views and "pagination" views without ever sending a request or touching a database.

-An entire host of e2e problems are avoided and you retain all of the control.
+An entire host of e2e problems are avoided and we retain complete control.

-YOU MUST FIND THE SEAMS.

-While we make things easy - don't forget Cypress is a progammers tool.
-You'll need to write code - although you'll find that you don't need to write complex code or actually do a lot of programming.

-By following along best practices we will help guide you to write simple, effective tests.
+SEEK THE SEAMS

+While Cypress makes things easy, it is still a programmer's tool.
+We know we will be writing code to achieve our goals, but we are continually surprised by how little complexity is necessary.
+By following the best practices, we can achieve simple, declarative, and effective tests.

-Testing is both an art and a science and it can take awhile before you learn how to be deconstruct your application and tease apart the seams which will enable you to write better, faster tests.
+Testing is both an art and a science, and Cypress brings new concepts to the table as well.
+We know it takes time to deeply understand this new paradigm and let go the patterns of the past which no longer serve us.
+Cypress enables a new workflow and we have to learn to deconstruct our applications in new ways, teasing apart the seams to enable better, faster tests.

 ## Debuggability